About Me

 headshot

-I am fascinated by the overlap of digital and tangible aspects of the nanoscale: a world in which quantum effects dominate what we see and how matter interacts.
+Hi, I'm Inga, a Rosetrees PhD Plus scholar, BiTS (Big If True, Renaissance Philanthropies) fellow, and recent PhD graduate from the University of Oxford.
+I am fascinated by the digital-physical overlap at the nanoscale: a world in which quantum effects dominate what we see and how matter interacts.
 Questions I wonder about include: What resultant behaviours would emerge if physics-informed neural nets (PINNs) were integrated with virtual cells?
-How long till we will be able to create a world model of a cell, or tissue?
+How long till we will be able to create a world model of a cell, or immune system?
 If proteins fold in nanoseconds, do they already compute faster than GPUs?

 I write under the pen name Dispersion Limits, and am also a core contributor to Decoding Science.

-Nov.
-2025 Read post →
+Jan.
+2026 Read post →

 Decoding Science 004: DeepMind and LIGO's Deep Loop Shaping, OpenAI for Science, Grant Decisions by Algorithm, Translating Molecular Microscopy into Structure